ebiwd/EBI-Icon-fonts/README.md

 `docker run -it --rm -v $PWD:/workspace -w /workspace ebiwd/node-fontforge-grunt:6 sh -c 'npm install && grunt'`

 # Licensing
-EMBL-EBI created icons and the project are licensed under an Apache 2.0 and [Creative Commons Attribution-ShareAlike 4.0](https://creativecommons.org/licenses/by-sa/4.0/) your choice.
-Non-EMBL-EBI created elements are licensed under their indicated license.
+EMBL-EBI created icons and the project are licenced under an Apache 2.0 and [Creative Commons Attribution-ShareAlike 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+Non-EMBL-EBI created elements are licenced under their indicated licence.
+For more information, see [LICENSE.md](LICENSE.md)